Frequently Asked Questions

 What is a Lactation Counselor?

-A lactation counselor helps clients who wants to breast/chest feed or feed their baby human milk.
+A lactation counselor helps clients who want to establish lactation or overcome lactation problems.
 A lactation counselor may also be referred to as a Breastfeeding Counselor or a Lactation Specialist.
 You may be working with a client in late pregnancy to teach them the basics and understand potential problems.
 You may be working with clients who are just getting started with their newborns and are experiencing difficulties or with those who have older babies or children.

 As a lactation counselor, you are likely to encounter a range of challenges and difficulties that might include positioning problems, nipple or breast pain, thrush, engorgement, mastitis, or low supply or oversupply.
 You might be working with clients who want help with weaning, who are returning to work, whose baby is hospitalized or who would like to continue feeding through a pregnancy and after the new baby arrives.